pkamath2/paramManager/README.md

 # paramManager

-A library class for managing json paramter files. paramManager writes and reads parameter files for data file sets, one structured parameter dictionary per data file.
+A python module for managing json parameter files. paramManager writes and reads parameter files for data file sets, one structured parameter dictionary per data file.
+Also able to do automatic resampling of parameters.

 This is what parameter files look like:
 ~~~~